sivameetsu/linux-learns/Mysql Config2.md

 using this commant modify for ur changes

-to view the table use below command
+to view the table header name use below command

 ```bash
 describe table_name;